-An initial baseline pilot study was undertaken to assess the frequency of cetaceans in the area and this was done by bringing regular tours to Ponta to look for dolphins.
-Early visits found guests accommodated in the rundown campsite chalets (there was nothing else) and encountours were facilitated out of the ‘luxury chalets’ that included pre-training in the way of a snorkelling course and dolphin friendly swim guidelines adopted from the International Dolphin Watch and adapted to the african coastline.
+An initial baseline pilot study was undertaken to assess the frequency of cetaceans in the area and this was done by bringing regular tours to Ponta.
+Early visits found guests accommodated in post-war campsite chalets on the beach (there was nothing else) and encountours were facilitated out of the ‘luxury chalets’ that included five boat tours and pre-training in the way of a snorkelling course and dolphin friendly swim guidelines adopted from the International Dolphin Watch and adapted to the African coastline.

-After a successful two year period founders could confirm regular sightings of bottlsnoe dolphins; a sheltered bay to facilitate in-water encounters thought the year and a want from the public to swim with wild dolphins.
-It was with this in mind in1997 that they approached campsite management and were able to obtain a beachfront property to establish a permanent base that would later simply be referred to as DOLPHIN - a 40 bed beach camp with restaurant, bar, surf shop and educational dolphin center where guests would stay and participate in a 3 night 5 launch dolphin eco-tour.
+After a successful two year period founders could confirm regular sightings of bottlenose dolphins; a sheltered bay to facilitate in-water encounters thought the year and a want from the public to encounter wild dolphins.
+It was with this in mind, in 1997 that they approached campsite management and were able to obtain beachfront property to establish a permanent base that would later simply be referred to as DOLPHIN - a 40 bed beach camp with restaurant, bar, surf shop and educational dolphin center where guests would stay and participate in a 3 night 5 launch dolphin encountour.

 The media lapped up the opportunity to film, photograph and write about our work & close relationship with the Dolphins of Ponta which at that stage was proudly advocated as the areas only dedicated wild dolphin swim center.
 People started arriving from far and wide and with ‘business being business’ operators within the area started to capitalise on this exposure.
 Tourists soon started arriving with jetskis and boats to come and ‘swim with the dolphins’.
 Sadly - everyone had missed the point and the pressure was on for the dolphins.